-Abe's Oddysee and Abe's Exoddus are two superb first games in Oddworld Inhabitants' uniquely compelling Oddworld series.
-Similar to Delphone's cross-genre classic Out of this World, the Oddworld games offer a superb blend of action, adventure, and puzzle genres.
+Abe's Oddysee and Abe's Exoddus are the two superb first games in Oddworld Inhabitants' uniquely compelling Oddworld series.
+Similar to Delphone's cross-genre classic Out of this World, the Oddworld games offer a superb blend of action, adventure, and puzzles.
 Set on a unique and thoroughly charming planet, you star Abe, a hapless worker-turned-accidental-hero as he stumbles upon one comspiracy after another.
 Master Gamer's thorough review says it all about Abe's Exoddus, the superior sequel that more than deserves our Hall of Belated Fame award: |

-"[The plot, as summarized by MobyGames: After saving his pals from certain doom, Abe is visited by three Mudokan spirits, who tell him that the Glukkons have captured more Mudokons, putting them to work in their mines and factories producing SoulStorm Brew.
-To make matters worse, the Glukkons are not only forcing live Mudokons to labor away in the mines, they're also disturbing the spirits of dead Mudokons.
+"[The plot, as summarized by MobyGames: After saving his pals from certain doom, Abe is visited by three Mudokon spirits, who tell him that the Glukkons have captured more Mudokons, putting them to work in their mines and factories producing SoulStorm Brew.
+To make matters worse, the Glukkons are not only forcing live Mudokons to labor away in the mines, they're also disturbing the spirits of dead ones.
 It's once again up to Abe to save his friends, and help the spirits of the dead rest in peace.]

 The basic concept behind the gameplay in Oddworld: Abe's Exoddus is pretty much the same as in Abe's Oddysee, but when the game is this darn fun, I'm not complaining.
 The developers at Oddworld Inhabitants did not set out to create a completely new and revolutionary adventure in Abe's Exoddus; they just wanted to tweak, update, and improve the original game to make it even better than it already was.
 And on that level, they have succeeded wonderfully.

-The story line, cut scenes, and backgrounds all live up the standards set in Abe's Oddysee, which is quite a feat considering how amazing Abe's Oddysee was in these areas.
+The story line, cutscenes, and backgrounds all live up the standards set in Abe's Oddysee, which is quite a feat considering how amazing Abe's Oddysee was in these areas.
 While the basic premise behind the gameplay is the same, Oddworld Inhabitants did make a number of smaller changes which add up to give the game an extremely polished, balanced feel.
 You could only possess Sligs in Abe's Oddysee, but Abe's Exoddus lets you possess anything you please: Scrabs, Paramites, even your own farts (no joke).
 If you wanted to save multiple Mudokons at once in Abe's Oddysee, you had to tediously lead them on one at a time until they were all where you wanted them to be.
-In Abe's Exoddus, you simply sell "All ya!" to get everybody's attention and they will all follow your orders at once (they will even follow your lead and sneak past sleeping Sligs and Slogs).
+In Abe's Exoddus, you simply yell "All ya!" to get everybody's attention and they will all follow your orders at once (they will even follow your lead and sneak past sleeping Sligs and Slogs).

 Speaking of the Mudokons, their presence in the game is greatly enhanced by a brilliant new feature called Game Emotion.
 The Mudokons in Abe's Oddysee always seemed to be in the same mood and always did what Abe told them to do (with the sole exception being Mudokons who were afraid to jump off platforms).
 In Abe's Exoddus, angry Mudokons will defiantly and firmly say "No" to everything you ask them to do until you apologize to them for whatever it is you did to upset them.
 Depressed Mudokons will just stand there feeling sorry for themselves until you comfort them.
 Mudokons who are high will stumble around laughing and tripping over their own legs until you slap them across the face and snap them out of it.
 Drunk Mudokons will respond to everything you say with the same sad whimper.
 Blind Mudokons have to be led carefully from place to place.
-And if a Mudokon gets really pissed off for one reason or another, he may try to pick fights with other Mudokons and they will eventually kill each other unless you say "Stop it!"
+And if a Mudokon gets really pissed off for one reason or another, he may try to pick fights with other Mudokons and they will eventually kill each other unless you say "Stop it!".
 The Mudokons are no longer mindless drones who do whatever you tell them to do; instead, they act and feel like real living beings.
 This makes you care about them a lot more, and thus care about the game a lot more."
 You will care about the game so much, in fact, that you will be sorry to see it end.
 Definitely one of the most underrated games of all time – two thumbs up, way up!
 Too bad the third game in the series and beyond are no longer being released for the PC.Reviewed by: Underdogs